mookums/zzz/README.md

 ```

 ## zzz?
 zzz is a framework for writing performant and reliable networked services in Zig.
-It currently only supports TCP as the underlying transport layer and allows for any arbitrary protocol to run on top.
-It also natively supports TLS for securing connections.
+It supports both HTTP and HTTPS (using BearSSL for TLS).

 zzz currently supports Linux, Mac and Windows.
-Linux is currently the only target supported for deployments.
+Linux is currently the reccomended target for deployments.

 > [!IMPORTANT]
 > zzz is currently **alpha** software and there is still a lot changing at a fairly quick pace and certain places where things are less polished.

 It focuses on modularity and portability, allowing you to swap in your own implementations for various things.
-Consumers can provide both a protocol and an async implementation, allowing for maximum flexibility.
+Consumers can provide an async implementation, allowing for maximum flexibility.
 This allows for use in standard servers as well as embedded/bare metal domains.

 For more information, look here:
 1. [Getting Started](./docs/getting_started.md)